 which we aspire to be throughout our lives:

-At St Joseph's Catholic Primary these values are reinforced regularly and in the following ways:
+At St Joseph's Catholic Primary BRITISH values are reinforced regularly and in the following ways:

 Democracy is rife within the school.
 Pupils have the opportunity to have their voices heard through our School Council and Pupil questionnaires.
 The elections of school councillors and House Captains are based solely on pupil votes.
 Our school behaviour policy involves our DISCOVERY values awarded to pupils by any member of staff for being a role model and demonstrating appropriate values.